ackermannluis/AtmSciTools/README.md

 `python -m pip install git+https://github.com/ackermannluis/AtmSciTools`

-or you can use git to check out the repository:
+or you can use git to download the repository to current folder on terminal by running:

 `git clone git@github.com:ackermannluis/AtmSciTools.git`